kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab.md

 You have successfully built an agent with custom capabilities!
 You have learned to:
 *   Organize tool code into a separate Python module.
 *   Write well-defined Python functions with type hints and docstrings to serve as tools.
-*   Reference and register your custom tools in the `root_agent.yaml` configuration.
+*   Import and register your custom tools in the `agent.py` file using `FunctionTool`.
 *   Write instructions that effectively guide the agent on how and when to use its new tools.

 ### Self-Reflection Questions